kjkellyphys/PETITE/utilities/README.md

 # generate_integrators.py
-This script generates the VEGAS integrators for all processes that can produce a dark vector in a shower, over a range of energies.
+This script generates the VEGAS integrators for all processes involved in a shower, over a range of energies.
 It takes both command line options, a full list can be seen by "python generate_integrators.py -h" and can read a run card for various VEGAS options. e.g.